Kinara (film): Plot

-One day his uncle suggests to him to go to Mandu to see the architectural beauty there.
+One day, his uncle suggests to him to go to Mandu to see the architectural beauty there.
 He meets a woman there and learns soon that she is the famous dancer Aarti Sanyal.
-She tells him that she has quit dancing for 6 months and her grandfather tells him that it is because of an incident that shook her life.
-Soon, they become more friendly and she ends up telling him about her love Chandan (Dharmendra) who calls her Tikoo with love.
+She tells him that she has quit dancing for six months, and her grandfather tells him that it is because of an incident that shook her life.
+Soon, they become more friendly, and she tells him about her love, Chandan, who calls her Tikoo with love.
 Her only dream is to publish a historical book written by Chandan.
-She tells him that 6 months ago, Chandan died in a car accident on the way to her concert.
-Inder is surprised by this revelation and asks her where the accident exactly took place.
+She tells him that six months ago, Chandan died in a car accident on the way to her concert.
+Inder is surprised by this revelation and asks her where the accident occurred.
 He realizes that it was his accident in which the person in the oncoming vehicle died.
-Extremely upset, he calls up his uncle and asks him why this was withheld from him.
-As his stay in Mandu continues, Aarti cries remembering her past.
+Upset, he calls up his uncle and asks him why this was withheld from him.
+As his stay in Mandu continues, Aarti cries, remembering her past.
 Inder cannot hold it further and tells her that he was in the accident in which her lover Chandan had died.
-She becomes extremely upset.
-She tries to snatch Chandan's book from his hand saying that she needs no sympathy from him.
+She becomes distraught.
+She tries to snatch Chandan's book from his hand, saying she needs no sympathy from him.
 In the confusion of trying to take the book, she falls down the stairs and sustains injuries.
-He tries to meet her, but her grandfather tells him that she hates to even hear his name and they leave in the wee hours of the morning.
+He tries to meet her, but her grandfather tells him that she hates even to hear his name, and they leave in the wee hours of the morning.